yaadlabs/DAO/docs/overview.md

 The `Dao.Tally.Script.mkTallyNftMinter` policy performs the following checks:

-  - There is exactly one 'DynamicConfigDatum' in the reference inputs, marked by the config NFT (The corresponding configuration `CurrencySymbol` and `TokenName` provided by the `TallyNftConfig` argument).
+  - There is exactly one 'DynamicConfigDatum' in the reference inputs, marked by the config NFT (The corresponding configuration `CurrencySymbol` and `TokenName` provided by the `TallyConfigPolicyParams` argument).
   - There is exactly one Index UTXO spent (contained in the `txInfoInputs`).
-  - This index UTXO contains a valid `IndexNftDatum` (The `Dao.Index.Script.validateIndex` validator ensures the datum's index is incremented by one).
+  - This index UTXO contains a valid `IndexDatum` (The `Dao.Index.Script.validateIndex` validator ensures the datum's index is incremented by one).
   - Exactly one valid Tally NFT is minted with the valid token name.
-  - The token name matches the `'ndex` field of the `IndexNftDatum`.
+  - The token name matches the `'ndex` field of the `IndexDatum`.
   - There is exactly one output containing the tally NFT.
   - This output contains a valid `TallyStateDatum` datum.
   - The initial votes for fields of the `TallyStateDatum` are both set to zero.